misheska/misheska.github.com/source/_posts/2013-03-24-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 More to come!
 =============
 This is just part one of a multi-part series.
-So far you've gone through severl short iteration loops as you evolve the myface cookbook.
+So far you've gone through several short iteration loops as you evolve the myface cookbook.
 In subsequent installments, we'll go through more iterations, resulting in the final end product: <https://github.com/reset/myface-cookbook>